Ask the City - COVID-19 FAQs

 Q: Are the Elk River Liquor Stores open again?Northbound and Westbound reopened to customers on Monday, May 18 Mon-Sat 10:00 a.m. to 8:00 p.m. and Sunday from 11:00 a.m. to 6:00 p.m.

-Online ordering and fast, easy pickup just inside the doors of your selected location is also available as an added safety measure.
+Online ordering for store pickup and delivery options are available via either store location.
 Click here to place and order or to learn more.

 Q: Are Elk River parks open?Yes, all city parks are open and Governor Walz encourages safe outdoor recreation activity while practicing social distancing.
 All playgrounds are also open once again.
 For a full list of city parks and the amenities offered at each, .

 Q: Can I still use the off-leash dog area at Orono Park?Yes, please practice social distancing.